bibbox/app-seeddms/README.md

 `docker-compose up -d`

-After the Installation open "localhost:8020/install/install.php" in browser to set up SeedDMS
+After the Installation open "localhost:8065/install/install.php" in browser to set up SeedDMS.

+The dafault port of the app SeedDMS is 8065.

+If necessary change the ports in the environment file .env and the volume mounts in `docker-compose.yml`.

 ## Install within BIBBOX